 The fair value model is applied to all investment property.
 Investment property fair values are reviewed by the directors on an annual basis.
 Where material changes in the fair value arise as a result of the review, the difference is taken to the Income Statement.
-Investment properties were revalued in the current financial year.
+The commercial investment property (Childcare Centre) was independently valued in the current financial year following the completion of its construction.
+The residential investment properties were revalued in the previous financial year.